 - Right to keep control of their personal information

-Our usages will meet our legitimate interests without unduly infringing their rights:
+Our usages meet our legitimate interests without unduly infringing the following rights of current and potential funders:

 Right not to be pestered / receive “excessive” communication

 - We will make our approaches in good faith and as efficiently as possible.
-This will avoid any imposition on the individuals concerned, beyond what is required to fund the work and help them perform their duties.
-As such, the level of imposition will be very limited as compared to the financial benefit to Breaking Barriers and the benefit to service users receiving assistance that is funded by the Trust’s money: limited numbers of time on the phone or skimming a letter/email, as compared to hundreds, or many thousands, of pounds worth of funded work.
+This will avoid any imposition on the individuals, trusts and foundations and companies concerned, beyond what is required to fund the work and help them perform their duties.
+As such, the level of imposition will be very limited as compared to the financial benefit to Breaking Barriers and the benefit to service users receiving assistance that is funded by the funder.

 Right to keep control of their personal information

-- That at any time they can change their contact preferences or see the information we have on them.
+- The right to change contact preferences or see the information we hold on them.

-- That we will maintain a suppression list for individuals (including individuals at Trusts) that do not wish to be contacted – though we reserve the right to contact them for relevant administrative purposes.
+- That we will maintain a suppression list for individuals (including individuals at trusts and foundations and companies) that do not wish to be contacted – though we reserve the right to contact them for relevant administrative purposes.

 Right to a level of privacy